manticoresoftware/manticoresearch/docs/replication.rst

 - :ref:`data_dir <data_dir>` option should be set in :ref:`searchd <searchd_program_configuration_options>` section of config

-- there should be a :ref:`listen <listen>` for the replication protocol directive containing an external IP address that should not be equal to 0.0.0.0 along with a ports range defined and these "address - port range" pairs should be different for all the daemons on the same box
+- there should be a :ref:`listen <listen>` for the replication protocol directive containing an external IP address that should not be equal to 0.0.0.0 along with a ports range defined and these "address - port range" pairs should be different for all the daemons on the same box.
+As a rule of thumb, port range should specify no less than two ports per cluster.

 - there should be at least one value of :ref:`listen <listen>` for the SphinxAPI protocol directive containing an external IP address that should not be equal to 0.0.0.0